brndnmtthws/brndn-io/content/posts/fake-connection/index.md

 Reality doesn't work that way.
 To develop real, deep connection beyond some shallow superficial existence, you need to be an active participant in your life and your relationships.
 You need to be in the driver's seat, and drive through reality rather than the metaverse.
-Like the delicate flowers of the Brooklyn Botanic Garden, authentic beauty and connection require physical presence, patience, and care.
-Someone has carefully cultivated these beautiful specimens.
+The flowers at the Brooklyn Botanic Garden look the way they do because somebody showed up and took care of them.
 You can photograph a flower, but you can't capture its scent, the feeling of soil between your fingers, or the satisfaction of watching something grow under your attention.
-The digital representation is always just that—a representation, a shadow of the real thing.
+A photo won't give you the scent, the breeze, or the feeling of being there with it.
 I suggest you visit your local gardens to touch (where appropriate), smell, and see for yourself.

 [^1]: LendEDU.
 (2019).
 [The Drawbacks and Deceptions of LinkedIn](https://lendedu.com/blog/drawbacks-deceptions-linkedin/).
 Survey of 1,252 LinkedIn users.